ChenShuJianUQ/Triogenesis/README.md

 - The total mass of the observable universe
 - And more — all from first principles

-This repository supports the collaborative expansion of Triogenesis into various domains of physics, cosmology, quantum theory, information science, and consciousness studies.
+This repository supports the collaborative expansion of Triogenesis into various domains of physics, cosmology, quantum theory, information science, consciousness studies and beyond.

 ---

 ## 🚀 Get Involved

-We're building a collaborative map of how Triogenesis relates to existing physical theories and systems.
+We're building a collaborative map of how Triogenesis relates to existing physical theories, phenomena, systems, tools, and applications.
 You can contribute by:

 - Suggesting mappings to known phenomena
 - Building simulations or tools